opendocsg/slw-judgments-backfill/2017_SGHC_233/report.md

 _Criminal law_ – _Statutory offences_ – _Misuse of Drugs Act_

 [LawNet Editorial Note: The appeals in Criminal Appeals No 38 and 39 of 2017 were allowed by the Court of Appeal on 5 December 2018 by a 2:1 majority.
-See [2018] SGCA 87.]
+See <span class="citation">[2018] SGCA 87</span>.]

 27 September 2017